Optimal Impulse Control for Cyber Risk Management

-The initial state of protection $p_0 \in \{ 0, 1\}$ being given, the strategy $p$ of the cluster owner is then characterized by the sequence $\alpha$ of the switching-times of the protection level $\alpha:=(\tau_n)_{n\geq 0}$ with $\tau_0:=0$.
+\paragraph{Cluster owner's strategy.} The initial state of protection $p_0 \in \{ 0, 1\}$ being given, the strategy $p$ of the cluster owner is then characterized by the sequence $\alpha$ of the switching-times of the protection level $\alpha:=(\tau_n)_{n\geq 0}$ with $\tau_0:=0$.
 The cluster owner observes the current state of the system $(S_t,I_t,R_t)$ and we assume that he has set up a monitoring system to identify the current state of attack $a_t$, while not being able to anticipate the strategy of the hacker.
-In other words, the cluster owner is subjected to random switch of the environment.
-On each random time interval $[\tilde{\tau}_n, \tilde{\tau}_{n+1}[ $ characterized by the constant attack level $a_{\tilde{\tau}_n}$, the cluster owner strategy $p_t$ is an $\mathbb F$-adapted process depending on this attack level $a_{\tilde{\tau}_n}$.
-In terms of switching times, the cluster owner's strategy consists in the sequence $(\tau_n)_{n\geq 0}$ of increasing $\mathbb F$-stopping times, depending on the random environment of attack, such that $\tau_n\longrightarrow +\infty$ when $n$ goes to $+\infty$.
+More precisely, the cluster owner observes the current attack level but does not anticipate potential random changes in the attack, since he typically has no information about the hackers’ behavior.
+He therefore acts as if the attack level remains constant, without anticipating future changes.
+When the attack level changes, the cluster owner observes the shift and reacts by adapting his strategy to the new environment induced by the attack.
+In other words, the cluster owner is subjected to random switch of the environment that he undergoes without being able to anticipate it.
+On each random time interval $[\tilde{\tau}_n, \tilde{\tau}_{n+1}[ $ characterized by the constant attack level $a_{\tilde{\tau}_n} = 0$ or $1$, the cluster owner's strategy $p_t$ depends on this attack level $a_{\tilde{\tau}_n}$: $p_t =\mathfrak p_t(a_{\tilde{\tau}_n})$ where $\mathfrak p_t(0)$ and $\mathfrak p_t(1)$ are $\mathbb F$-adapted processes.
+In terms of switching times, the cluster owner's strategy consists in the sequence $(\tau_n)_{n\geq 1}$ of increasing random times, depending on the random environment of attack, such that $\tau_n\longrightarrow +\infty$ when $n$ goes to $+\infty$.
 Starting with the initial state $p_0 \in \{ 0, 1\}$, then the state of protection at time $t$ is and the intensity at time $t$ of the cluster owner defense is equal to $\kappa p_t$.